SiGiL-Cpp/CppCraft/pages/05-processing.md

 Inside each drawer, there are little boxes.
 Different laboratories (*computer architectures*) have different box structures, but typically:
 - A drawer contains 64 (8&times;8) boxes with high sides.
-- Each of these box is divided in two by a separator that goes only a third of the way up the box.
+- Each of these boxes is divided in two by a separator that goes only a third of the way up the box.
 - And each side of the separator is also divided in two by an even lower separator.